gerardl/devtools/README.md

 We will explore the main features and functions of Chrome DevTools, as well as how they can help you be more productive.
 First, we will go over some helpful configuration options, and then we will explore common uses of the elements, console, sources, and network tabs.

 <br/>

+### *Audience*

 This tutorial is aimed at someone just beginning web development.
 You should have some familiarity with how HTML, CSS, and JavaScript function together to build a website, but detailed knowledge is not necessary.
 We will cover only the basic uses of DevTools; for full documentation please refer to the [Official Guide](https://developer.chrome.com/docs/devtools/).

 <br/>

 ## Getting Started

+Often called the "dev console" or just "the console," Chrome DevTools can be one of the most potent weapons in your arsenal when it comes to tracking down issues on slow pages or fixing bugs.
+You can do things like modify live CSS, run your own JavaScript code on demand, and inspect the network traffic happening each time you visit a new website.
+While this guide is aimed at Google Chrome specifically, all the major browsers have their own, similar, version of developer tools.
+Much of the information contained in this guide will likely be helpful while working with other browsers.

 opening the console